-Date next review due: Kimbolton:
+Date next review due: Kimbolton: Orleton: Spring 2024

 Introduction

 Our vision is rooted in 1 Corinthians 16:13-14: ‘Keep alert, stand firm in your faith, be courageous, be strong.
 Let all that you do be done in love.’
 To this end, and in order to create a positive learning environment, it is essential that children and staff respect one another and behave positively towards one another.
 It is important to us that children in our school realise the positive impact of honesty, respect, happiness and friendship on how they grow and flourish as a learning community.
 Positive behaviour is therefore central to our core vision and values.
 In practice for us, this means that we expect all children and staff to: